Running a Franchise in Singapore: What To Look Out for as a Franchisee

 - Representation of fact made by words or conduct.

-- Representation made with the intention that it should be acted upon by the plaintiff, or by a class of persons which includes the plaintiff.
+- Representation made with the intention that it should be acted upon by the claimant (previously known as the “plaintiff”), or by a class of persons that includes the claimant.

-- The plaintiff had acted upon the false statement.
+- The claimant had acted upon the false statement.

-- The plaintiff suffered damage by acting upon the false statement.
+- The claimant suffered damage by acting upon the false statement.

 - The representation was made with knowledge that it was false; it was wilfully false, or at least made in the absence of any genuine belief that it was true.